 Well after Reconstruction, my father, a child of the Depression, made sure of having plenty of oranges for Christmas.
 In his time oranges had become symbolic of the Christmas season in the way fruitcakes were for others, and we kept wide shallow bowls filled with oranges and nuts in the living and dining rooms throughout the holidays.
 Daddy gave sacks of Valencias to nearby families during the holiday season.
 Our mother would have us children pierce oranges all around with toothpicks and insert cloves in the holes.
 We would hang these on the tree and mantle and their sweet, spicy scent would fill the room.

-In those days, the oranges we bought were exclusively Valencias, thin-skinned and tight with juice.
-They were all from Florida, and some of the sacks bore the name Indian River, a designated area on the east coast where the oldest orange groves grew.
+The sacks of Florida oranges he bought bore the name Indian River, a designated area on the east coast where the oldest orange groves grew.
 The Spaniards planted oranges St. Augustine, Florida in 1565, and the fruit was planted widely along the Gulf (viz.: Orange, Texas; Orange Beach, Alabama), but none survived the Great Freeze of 1895, which sent freezing temperatures down to the Keys.

-Felder Rushing said that we’ve had had citrus growing on the gulf coast since the late 1700s, “But oranges they kept getting wiped out by hurricanes and the hard freezes of the late 1800s and again in the 1930 that sent freezing temperatures down to the Keys.
-The cold-tender citrus plants are grafted onto the strong, disease-resistant rootstock of trifoliate orange, and when the ‘good’ citrus gets killed by cold weather, the trifoliate part grows into a pretty little thorny shrub with sweet flowers and sour, golf ball-size fruits.
-A lot of the trifoliate rootstock survived along the Gulf Coast,” Rushing said, “but most of those acres have been reclaimed for other crops.
-There are still a few orange groves, but the big citrus crop is the relatively cold-hardy satsumas.”
+According to Felder Rushing, “Cold-tender citrus plants were grafted onto the strong, disease-resistant rootstock of trifoliate orange.
+When freezing weather killed the grafts, the trifoliate stock grew into a pretty little thorny shrub with sweet flowers and sour, golf ball-size fruits.
+A lot of the trifoliate rootstock survived along the Gulf Coast, but most of those acres have been reclaimed for other crops.
+The big citrus crop is the relatively cold-hardy satsuma.”

 Its fruit is “one of the sweetest citrus varieties, with a meltingly tender texture” and usually seedless.
 The satsuma also has particularly delicate flesh, which cannot withstand the effects of careless handling, which means you’ll usually only find satsumas in local grocers or roadside produce stands.
 Satsumas are used very much as oranges in desserts, even entrees and salads, but if you’re feeling really froggy, here’s a particularly ambitious recipe from Louisiana Cookin’.